psmsmets/xcorr/README.rst

    pip install -e .

-Required are Python version 3.6 or higher and the modules `NumPy`, `SciPy`, `ObsPy`, `Pandas`, and `Xarray`.
+Required are Python version 3.7 or higher and the modules `NumPy`, `SciPy`, `ObsPy`, `Pandas`, and `Xarray`.
+`Dask` is required to run the scripts but needed for the base functionality.

-Create a Python 3.8 environment in conda as follows:
+Create a conda environment named ``xcorr`` with Python 3.8 and all required packages:

 .. code-block:: console